 A pre-need funeral agreement allows a person to plan their funeral while still alive so their family does not have to worry about that during the grieving process.
-Key decisions have already been made, and the costs of the service are already paid.
+Key decisions have already been made and the costs of the service are already paid.
 Once the funeral home is notified of the death, they begin making the appropriate preparations.

 Who needs pre-need life insurance?

-Several groups of people can benefit from pre-need burial insurance.
+Several groups of people can benefit from pre-need funeral insurance.
 This type of policy can be a good fit for people who do not have life insurance and want to help their family pay for end-of-life costs.
 Pre-need life insurance removes the guesswork for those who think family members would struggle emotionally or financially to plan their funeral.

 Pre-need insurance can also benefit people with pre-existing health conditions or do not qualify for a traditional life insurance policy.
 Unlike regular life insurance, physical health is not a determining factor in the approval process.
 Most funeral homes allow people within a certain age range to buy pre-need insurance.

 How to get pre-need life insurance